vinotharjun/Fake-news-classification-using-transfer-learning/README.md

 Step 1 : Before loading the notebook  upload this data to your google drive  name this folder as paper works
         https://drive.google.com/open?id=15AgR0dJRZmK465JUOHwWGyq6FMOJRVhG

-Step 2: Connect notebook to your google drive
+Step 2: Notebooks can be open with google colab after opening notebook  connect notebook to your google drive

 Step 3 : Enjoy the results ,and improve the results